mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ```
 3. Test your Argon's BLE code by [installing the LightBlue PunchThrough app](https://punchthrough.com/lightblue/) on your phone and making a BLE connection to your Argon.
 This may require a bit of browsing with LightBlue to find the right BLE source.

 :checkered_flag: Take two screenshots showing LightBlue connected to your Argon.
 The first screenshot (named LightBlue1.jpg) will contain the Advertisement Data screen showing the raw advertisement packet.
-The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/indicated values - it is important that you display the values arriving on your phone from the Argon.
+The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/Indicated values of the Health Thermometer's Temperature Measurement - it is important that you display the values arriving on your phone from the Argon.
+You will need to subscribe to receive these values.

 #### The Argon is using a constrained network - Bluetooth Low Energy